Jerry Yao-Chieh Hu, 胡耀傑

 Rethinking Pretrained Models as Statistical Brains via the Lens of Dense Associative Memory (DenseAM a.k.a.
 Modern Hopfield Models).

-Nonparametric DenseAM — auto/hetero associative memory with statistical guarantees [arXiv]
+Nonparametric DenseAM — auto/hetero associative memory with statistical guarantees [ICML'25b]

 DenseAM Computational Limits — almost‑linear‑time lower bounds [ICML'24a]